lpurgitoryl/MyWindowsSetup/README.md

 ### TRCC
 [ This is so my AIO shows its theme on log in ](https://github.com/lpurgitoryl/TRCC_EnableOnStartup)

+### Warp
+So far its pretty cool!
+Automatically deteched my wsl environment and intial customization is enough to make thing looks pretty!
+- Theme > Dark City

+Other configs are not easily exported, but I made Ubuntu as default shell.

 # WSL
 Before Installing WSL
 - Control Panel > Programs > Turn Windows features on or off > Windows Subsystem for Linux > check and apply